Pearly penile papules

-Pearly penile papules (PPP) are benign small bumps on the human penis.
-They vary in size from 1–4 mm, are pearly or flesh-colored, smooth and dome-topped or filiform, and appear in one or several rows around the corona, the ridge of the head of the penis and sometimes on the penile shaft.
+Pearly penile papules (PPP; also known as hirsutoid papillomas or as papillae coronae glandis, Latin for 'papillae of the corona of the glans') are benign, small bumps or spots on the human penis.
+They vary in size from 0.5-1 mm, are pearly or flesh-colored, smooth and dome-topped or filiform, and appear in one or, several rows around the corona, the ridge of the head of the penis and sometimes on the penile shaft.
 They are painless, non-cancerous and not harmful.

-Symptoms and signs

-PPPs are small bumps on the human penis.
-They vary in size from 1–4 mm, are pearly or flesh-colored, smooth and dome-topped or filiform, and appear in one or several rows around the corona, the ridge of the glans and sometimes on the penile shaft.
-They are painless, non-cancerous and not harmful.
+The medical condition of having such papules is called hirsutoid papillomatosis or hirsuties papillaris coronae glandis (Latin for 'papillary hirsutism of the corona of the glans').

 Cause and mechanism

 PPPs are a type of angiofibroma.
 Their function is not well-understood.
-They are sometimes described as vestigial remnants of penile spines, sensitive features found in the same location in other primates.
-PPPs secrete oil that moistens the glans of the penis.
+They are usually considered as vestigial remnants of penile spines, sensitive features found in the same location in other primates.
 They do not spread and often spontaneously regress.
-Along with Fordyce glands PPPs secrete oils to keep the skin of the head of penis in good condition.
+Along with Fordyce glands, PPPs secrete oils to keep the skin of the head of the penis in good condition.
 Smegma can accumulate if these oils are produced in excess or there is inadequate washing under the foreskin.